sghiaseddin/crawlers-traffic-analysis-aws-pipeline/readme.md

 This is group project for Data Engineering course by Szabó Ildikó Borbásné and Zoltán Balogh, at Corvinus University of Budapest, Autumn 2025

 ---
+## Changelog

+### v0.1.0
+- Created: lambda function to fetch logs using ssh connection, in node.js

+---
 ## License

 This project is released under the **MIT License**.